cgreencode/react-pixi/README.md

 ```

 will build and package the code into `build/react-pixi.js`.
 You can include
 this in your web page and reference `React`, `ReactPIXI` as globals.
-Note that you
-still need to include pixi.js yourself (taken from the cupcake example):

 ```
-<script src="../../node_modules/pixi.js/bin/pixi.js"></script>
 <script src="../../build/react-pixi.js"></script>
 ```